sharmavins23/animated-graph/README.md

 | ![img](img/rippleXYZ.png)    | I love how this one 'drops' in a physical sense.                      |
 | ![img](img/crab.png)         | Extending the 'spider' to 3 dimensions returned to crab.              |

+The next portion moved on from the XZ plane into more interesting meshes and surfaces.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a